Exmor

-Exmor is the name of a technology Sony implemented on some of their CMOS image sensors.
+Exmor is a technology developed by Sony and implemented on some of their CMOS image sensors.
 It performs on-chip analog/digital signal conversion and two-step noise reduction in parallel on each column of the CMOS sensor.

 Sensors from the Exmor family have become widely available in consumer technology.

 History

 In October 2015, Sony Semiconductor Solutions was established as a wholly owned group company to reinforce the CMOS image sensor business and integrate the semiconductor-related business operations of Sony Group.
 Following the incorporation, all the Exmor sensors are designed and manufactured by the company.

-On May 14, 2020, the Intelligent Vision Sensor was announced with an introduction that reads: "the first image sensor in the world to be equipped with AI processing functionality".
+On 14 May 2020, the Intelligent Vision Sensor was announced with an introduction that reads: "the first image sensor in the world to be equipped with AI processing functionality".
 The new sensor distinguishes itself from the previous Exmor RS sensors by an AI processor and a memory storing the AI models, included in a stacked logic layer for the real-time image analysis and instant extraction of metadata from a raw image.
 In the release, only model numbers were identified and it was not confirmed whether the sensor bears a different name.

 On 29 June 2022, Xiaomi announced that it was using the IMX989, Sony's first 1-inch smartphone camera sensor, in the Xiaomi 12S Ultra.
 However, it later emerged that it was earlier used by Sharp Aquos R7 in May 2022, albeit slightly cropped in.